Rewriting with Acyclic Queries: Mind Your Head: Related Work

+We already mentioned that our notion of cover partitions is similar to various notions from the literature.
+We mention three of them here.
 In \cite{DBLP:series/synthesis/2019Afrati} algorithms for finding exact rewritings with a minimal number of atoms and (maximally) contained rewritings are presented.
-For this purpose triples $(S,S',h)$ are considered which are comparable to cover descriptions.
+For this purpose triples $(S,S',h)$ are considered which are comparable to cover descriptions \cite[Definition~3.12]{DBLP:series/synthesis/2019Afrati}.
 Namely, $S'$ corresponds to the set $\calA$ in a cover description, $S = \bodyof{\Q}$, and $h$ is a homomorphism from $S'$ into a view $V$.
 In our characterisation we can assume $h=\id$ (and, thus, omit it in the specification of a cover description) thanks to the view application $\app$.
 We note that $h$ can be assumed to be one-to-one for (equivalent) $\calV$-rewritings \cite[Theorem~3.15]{DBLP:series/synthesis/2019Afrati}.
 Furthermore, for (equivalent) rewritings, only candidates whose body is a proper subset of the canonical rewriting's body are considered (cf.\ \cite[Section~3.2.3]{DBLP:series/synthesis/2019Afrati}).
 Note that the existence of body homomorphisms $\psi_i$ mapping the $\app_i(V_i)$ into $Q$ is guaranteed for such candidates and $\psi_i$ determines the application $\app_i$ (in particular, the unification of variables in the head of a view).
-This is, however, too restrictive for our purposes (cf., for instance, Example~\ref{example:cyclic-rewriting}) which is why $\app$ and $\psi$ are part of a cover description.
-We emphasise that Condition~(\ref{def:cover-desc:cond:bvars}) is equivalent to the \emph{shared-variable property}~\cite[Definition~3.12]{DBLP:series/synthesis/2019Afrati}.
-An analog of the implication (\ref{theorem:char-ext:rewriting}) $\Rightarrow$ (\ref{theorem:char-ext:partition}) of Theorem~\ref{theorem:char-ext} is proven \cite[Theorem~3.15]{DBLP:series/synthesis/2019Afrati} and, based on that, an algorithm (called \textsc{CoreCover}) for finding (equivalent) rewritings is derived.
+This is, however, too restrictive for our purposes (cf., for instance, \autoref{example:cyclic-rewriting}) which is why $\app$ and $\psi$ are part of a cover description.
+We emphasise that Condition~\ref{def:cover-desc:cond:bvars} is equivalent to the \emph{shared-variable property}~\cite[Definition~3.12]{DBLP:series/synthesis/2019Afrati}.
+An analogue of the implication~\ref{theorem:char-ext:rewriting} $\Rightarrow$ \ref{theorem:char-ext:partition} of \autoref{theorem:char-ext} is proven \cite[Theorem~3.15]{DBLP:series/synthesis/2019Afrati} and, based on that, an algorithm \textsc{CoreCover} for finding (equivalent) rewritings is derived.
 This algorithm, however, considers only triples with maximal sets $S'$ (called \emph{tuple cores}) and they are allowed to overlap, i.e.\ they do not have to form a partition.
-In contrast, we consider non-maximal sets, for instance in the proof of Theorem~\ref{theorem:exacyclicrewr} which depends upon the possibility to split these sets.
-For (maximally) contained rewritings, an analogue of (\ref{theorem:char-ext:partition}) $\Rightarrow$ (\ref{theorem:char-ext:rewriting}) is implied by \cite[Theorem~4.19]{DBLP:series/synthesis/2019Afrati}.
+In contrast, we consider non-maximal sets, for instance in the proof of \autoref{theorem:exacyclicrewr} which depends upon the possibility to split these sets.
+For (maximally) contained rewritings, an analogue of~\ref{theorem:char-ext:partition} $\Rightarrow$ \ref{theorem:char-ext:rewriting} is implied by \cite[Theorem~4.19]{DBLP:series/synthesis/2019Afrati}.
 Interestingly, the proof of this result (and the associated algorithm) exploits triples with minimal sets $S'$ (that still satisfy the shared-variable property) and a partition property.
 We discuss the relation of this minimality constraint with our results below in more detail.
-An analogue of (\ref{theorem:char-ext:partition}) $\Rightarrow$ (\ref{theorem:char-ext:rewriting}) for (equivalent) $\calV$-rewritings, and, therefore, a characterisation for $\calV$-rewritability, is not stated (nor implied).
+An analogue of~\ref{theorem:char-ext:partition} $\Rightarrow$ \ref{theorem:char-ext:rewriting} for (equivalent) $\calV$-rewritings, and, therefore, a characterisation for $\calV$-rewritability, is not stated (nor implied).